jhurley684/01_Excel_Program/README.md

-# Premise: Kickstartr Fundraising - Interogate the Excelsheet Data to find ways to optimize fundraising.
+# Premise: Kickstarter Fundraising - Interogate the Excelsheet Data to find ways to optimize fundraising.

 Over $2 billion has been raised using the massively successful crowdfunding service, Kickstarter, but not every project has found success.
 Of the more than 300,000 projects launched on Kickstarter, only a third have made it through the funding process with a positive outcome.